RSamaium/Languages/readme.md

         Languages.init([id], [path], [callback]);

         * id  : Identifier of the language in the JSON file.
-If the value is `null`, the language is that the browser
         * path (optional) : Path to the folder JSON files.
 Default: `languages/`
         * callback (optional) : Function called when the JSON file is loaded

     Example :

         Languages.init("fr", "languages/", function() {

+        });

+    If the type of `id` is an array, language is the browser among the identifiers of the array.
+If it is not found in the array, the first element of the array will be the default language

+     Example :

+        Languages.init(["en", "fr", "jp", "es"], "languages/", function() {

         });